koenrane/KR-new-site/content/many-arguments-for-ai-x-risk-are-wrong.md

 ### The counting argument doesn't count

 Undo the update from the "counting argument", however, and the probability of scheming plummets substantially.
 If we aren't expecting scheming AIs, that transforms the threat model.
 We can rely more on experimental feedback loops on future AI; we don't have to get worst-case interpretability on future networks; it becomes far easier to just use the AIs as tools which do things we ask.
 That doesn't mean everything will be OK.
-But not having to handle scheming AI is a game-changer.
+But not having to handle scheming AI is a gamechanger.

 ## Other clusters of mistakes

 > [!failure] [Using English names to draw technical conclusions about the named concepts.](https://www.lesswrong.com/posts/yxWbbe9XcgLFCrwiL/dreams-of-ai-alignment-the-danger-of-suggestive-names)
 > For example, if I want to consider whether a policy will care about its reinforcement signal, possibly the _worst goddamn thing I could call that signal_ is "reward"!
 "Will the AI try to maximize reward?" _How is anyone going to think neutrally about that question, without making inappropriate inferences from "rewarding things are desirable"?_ For example, I think that people would care a lot less about "reward hacking" if RL's reinforcement signal hadn't ever been called "reward."
 (To be fair, this isn't the fault of the alignment field in particular.
 "Reward" is bad terminology from RL.)
 >
-> There are a lot more inappropriate, leading, or unjustified terms, from "training [selects for](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=zSJrhAuuDsRKST2nh) X" to "RL trains [agents](https://www.lesswrong.com/posts/rmfjo4Wmtgq8qa2B7/think-carefully-before-calling-rl-policies-agents)" (And don't even get me started on "[shoggoth."](https://knowyourmeme.com/memes/shoggoth-with-smiley-face-artificial-intelligence)) As scientists, we should use neutral, descriptive terms during our inquiries.
+> More inappropriate, leading, or unjustified terms include "training [selects for](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=zSJrhAuuDsRKST2nh) X" and "RL trains [agents](https://www.lesswrong.com/posts/rmfjo4Wmtgq8qa2B7/think-carefully-before-calling-rl-policies-agents)."
+Don't even get me started on "[shoggoth."](https://knowyourmeme.com/memes/shoggoth-with-smiley-face-artificial-intelligence).
+As scientists, we should use neutral, descriptive terms during our inquiries.

 > [!failure] Using analogical reasoning [without justifying why the processes share the relevant causal mechanisms](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z).
 > For example, "ML training is like evolution" or "future direct-reward-optimization reward hacking is like that [OpenAI boat example](https://openai.com/research/faulty-reward-functions)."
-The probable cause of the boat example ("we directly reinforced the boat for running in circles") is _not_ the same as the speculated cause of certain kinds of future reward hacking ("misgeneralization").
+The probable cause of the boat example ("we directly reinforced the boat for navigating in circles") is _not_ the same as the speculated cause of certain kinds of future reward hacking ("misgeneralization").
 >
 > That is, suppose you're worried about a future AI autonomously optimizing its own numerical reward signal.
 You probably aren't worried because the AI was _directly historically reinforced for doing so_ (like in the boat example)—You're probably worried because the AI decided to optimize the reward on its own ("misgeneralization").
 >
 > In general: You can't just put suggestive-looking gloss on one empirical phenomenon, call it the same name as a second thing, and then draw strong conclusions about the second thing!

-> [!failure] Making highly specific claims about the internal structure of future AI, after presenting very tiny amounts of evidence.
+> [!failure] Making highly specific claims about the internal structure of future AI, after presenting tiny amounts of evidence.
 > For example, "future AIs will probably have deceptively misaligned goals from training" is supposed to be supported by arguments like "training selects for goal-optimizers because they efficiently minimize loss."[^reason-today] This argument is so weak, vague, and intuitive, I doubt it's more than a single bit of evidence for the claim.
 > [^reason-today]: I think if you try to use this kind of argument to reason about generalization, _today_, you're going to do a pretty poor job.